esfiddle/site/docs/REPORTBUG.md

 1. If the page seems broken in any way, try to do a Hard Refresh (see on the bottom of this file) of the page.
 This will update any old code that may have been cached in your browser.
 If your code crashes your browser, also try Clearing Your Browser's Local Storage.

-2. Try [searching for your issue on gitHub](https://github.com/esfiddle/site/issues/) too see if anyone elsehas posted about a similar issue about the bug you have found too.
+2. Try [searching for your issue on gitHub](https://github.com/esfiddle/site/issues/) to see if anyone else has posted about a similar issue.
 If someone has, you can upvote the issue by replying to it with "+1" as your message.

 3. If you can't find any relevant issues on GitHub, then create a new issue (see below) and our development team will take a look at your problem.